Skip to main content

 Options for ending your tenancy

-Otherwise, you might still be responsible for rent after you leave.
+Make sure you end your tenancy properly.
+Or you could be responsible for rent after you leave.

 You can agree on your last day in writing when you are ready to move.
 Some landlords are more flexible about leaving dates than others.